dcos/dcos/packages/adminrouter/extra/src/README.md

 files that help pytest mimic the DC/OS environment.
 Their location is then exported via environment variables to the pytest code, so changing their location can be done by edition only the Dockerfile.

-Due to some issues with overlayfs on older kernels, the container links /tmp directory to /dev/shm.

 ### Repository flavours
 Admin Router repository can come in two variants/flavours - Enterprise and Opensource.